-Day six and the gang arrive at Forina.
+Day six, and the gang arrives at Forina.
 Ah, it’s beautiful.
 The landscape is crisp.
 The Altaria are singing.
 The Tropius are eating the slightly better modeled CGI fruit from the slightly better animated CGI branches.
 Truly a paradise.

 Night six, May makes her wish, Max goes to bed and May hums her lullaby again.

 Day seven – judgment day—Er I mean, the last day with Jirachi.
 The gang is lead by Absol into the cave where Jirachi usually sleeps.
 Once night falls, he is beckoned towards the comet, but Max pleads for him to grant his wish of staying by his side.
 However, Jirachi can’t escape the comet’s call and floats up to open his true eye in preparation for the absorption of the comet’s energy and his 1000 year hibernation.

 Diane explains that Jirachi collects this energy not only for itself but also for the sake of the land around it.
 While he sleeps, the land of Forina feeds off the energy to grow and thrive.